-- Industrial exposure is a common route of exposure for adults.
-A number of heavy metals are used or produced as a by-product in many agricultural, manufacturing and pharmaceutical processes.
+Industrial exposure is the usual route of exposure for adults.
+Several heavy metals are used or produced as a by-product in many agricultural, manufacturing and pharmaceutical processes.

-- The most common route of exposure to heavy metals in children is through accidental ingestion.
-Toxic levels of heavy metals can develop through normal hand-to-mouth activity of small children who play in contaminated soils or eat/chew on objects that are not food, e.g. bark chips, dirt or painted objects.
+The most common route of exposure to heavy metals in children is through accidental ingestion.
+Toxic levels of heavy metals can develop through the regular hand-to-mouth activity of small children who play in contaminated soils or eat/chew on objects that are not food, such as bark chips, dirt or painted objects.

 Signs and symptoms of heavy metal toxicity

 Signs and symptoms of toxicity depend on the heavy metal involved and whether an exposure causes acute toxicity or chronic and subtle effects.

 - Breathing difficulties

 - Skin rash

 - Develop slowly over months or years